Existing conservation standards

 I want to plant a new lawn or lay down some new sod.

 It would be best to wait until the weather cools down and the lawn will not need as much water to survive.
-Also, consider planting warm weather grasses better suited for drought survival.
-Please refer to our blog post on low water lawns for more information.
+Also, consider planting warm weather grasses better suited for drought survival and limiting grass areas to functional turf.

 Who is responsible for maintaining the parkway in front of my property?